McHenry County Master Gardeners

 What’s in it for you!

-A University of Illinois Extension Master Gardener is a volunteer who provides service to the community by assisting people with horticulture problems and teaching proper horticulture practices, using unbiased and research based information.
+A University of Illinois Extension Master Gardener is a volunteer who provides service to the community by assisting people with horticulture issues and teaching proper horticulture practices, using unbiased and research based information.

-Before a volunteer can provide that assistance, it is necessary to become educated about what those problems could be and where to find appropriate solutions.
+Before a volunteer can provide that assistance, it is necessary to become educated about what those issues could be and how to find appropriate solutions.
 The University of Illinois Extension Master Gardener Program provides this training.

 Sponsored by University of Illinois, and implemented by Extension, the program is open to Illinois residents 18 years of age or older.

 As a Trainee/Intern, you will receive training on a variety of horticulture topics including soils and composting, botany, entomology, pathology, turf, vegetables, fruits, and ornamental plants.
-Training is offered online thru the University’s Champaign campus and will be supplemented locally with evening labs January through April, in the odd numbered years, in McHenry County.
+Training is offered online thru the University’s Champaign campus and will be supplemented locally with evening labs January through April, in McHenry County.

 In addition to the training and labs, you will have the opportunity to take field trips and attend other workshops and meetings year round.
 There are also state, national and international conferences you can attend.

 The “Illinois Master Gardener Manual” is included in the approximately $350.00 training fee.
 This Manual contains information used in the classroom training topics, and is a permanent source of reference material.
 It is also available on a thumb drive for an extra fee.

 In exchange for the training, as an intern, you will be asked to volunteer 60 hours of service to the University of Illinois Extension Master Gardener Program.
-In order to maintain your status as an Active Extension Master Gardener in future years, you will be expected to volunteer a minimum of 30 hours of service, and complete 10 hours of additional training, per year.
+In order to maintain your status as an Active Extension Master Gardener in future years, you will be expected to volunteer a minimum of 30 hours of service, and complete 10 hours of additional training, annually.

 The types of volunteer work includes:

-- Handling phone calls and walk-ins to the Extension Office, from homeowners with horticultural problems. *Interns are required to work a minimum of 4 shifts in the office.
+- Handling phone calls, emails, and walk-ins to the Extension Office, from homeowners with horticultural issues. *Interns are required to work a minimum of 4 shifts in the office.

 - Manning off site information tables at events, libraries, and other venues